eden0227/c-libstdprompt/README.md

 ## GCC CLI

-A simple GCC CLI program can be used to test the output of selected data type from `stdprompt.h` functions.
+The provided GCC CLI in ([tests](tests)) can be used to test the output from `stdprompt.h` functions of selected data type.

 > [!TIP]
-> Use the provided Makefile to compile the program with `stdprompt.h`.
+> Use the Makefile to compile the program with `stdprompt.h`.

 -   Run without arguments to display usage: